NicholasSynovic/nicholassynovic.github.io/content/summaries/faster-r-cnn-towards-real-time-object-detection-with-region-proposal-networks.md

 The following relevant work can be found in the [Citations](#citations) section of this article.

+2. J. R. Uijlings, K. E. van de Sande, T. Gevers, and A. W. Smeulders.
+Selective search for object recognition.
+IJCV, 2013.

 ### Methodology

 > What methodology did the author's use to validate their contributions?

-The authors compare the number of proposals made as well as the infrence rate (measured in FPS) of RPN + Fast R-CNN on both the VGG and ZF models.
+The authors compare the number of proposals made as well as the inference rate (measured in FPS) of RPN + Fast R-CNN on both the VGG and ZF models.
-Additionally, they compared RPN against the Selective Search (SS) region propsasl technique on VGG.
+Additionally, they compared RPN against the Selective Search (SS) region proposal technique on VGG.
 They also compared the one stage and two stage object detection using RPN on the ZF model.

 ### Author Assumptions

 > What assumptions does the author(s) make?
 Are they justified assumptions?

-Their assumption that RPN is a ubiquotous technique regardless of model architecture when combined with Fast R-CN.
+Their assumption that RPN is a ubiquitous technique regardless of model architecture when combined with Fast R-CNN.

 #### Correctness